Josh Koscheck

-Josh D. Koscheck (born November 30, 1977) is an American retired mixed martial artist who fought at Welterweight for the UFC and Bellator MMA.
-Koscheck made his debut with the UFC on the first season of the reality television show, The Ultimate Fighter and fought for the company 25 times from 2005–2015, compiling a UFC record of 15–10.
+Josh Koscheck (born November 30, 1977) is an American retired mixed martial artist who fought in the Welterweight division of the Ultimate Fighting Championship (UFC) and Bellator MMA.
+Koscheck made his debut with the UFC on the first season of the reality television show The Ultimate Fighter as a middleweight, and had since fought for the company 25 times from 2005–2015, compiling a UFC record of 15–10 and having contended for the UFC Welterweight Championship once.

 Mixed martial arts career

 Ultimate Fighting Championship

+Prior to his MMA career, Koscheck was an accomplished wrestler at Waynesburg Central High School, graduating in 1997.
+He attended Edinboro University, where he won the 174-pound national championship in 2001 as a senior, and was a four-time NCAA Division 1 All-American collegiate wrestler.